Han-Zhenzhong/ptx-vm/NVIDIA PTX Virtual Machine Development.md

 - **Feature Enhancements**: Implement new features based on user feedback
 - **Maintenance**: Ongoing bug fixing and compatibility updates
 - **Community Engagement**: Incorporate feedback from users and contributors

+## 10. Next Phase Development

+For the next phase of development, please refer to the detailed plan in [Next Phase Development Plan](docs/next_phase_development_plan.md).
+This plan focuses on enhancing parameter passing mechanisms, improving the execution interface, and expanding the VM's capabilities to more closely match real CUDA execution environments.